HienVo22/PathFinder/helloplus/hvo5/README.md

 3. Try uploading a resume file by either:
    - Dragging and dropping a file onto the upload area
    - Clicking "Choose File" to browse for files
-4. Watch the upload progress and see the simulated AI analysis results
+4. Watch the upload progress and see the results